AradhyaNepal/PocketA3/README.md

-1-year project.
-May 1 2024 to May 1, 2025, with the aim to be a full-stack Stack Mobile Developer till I die for which I need a stable yet cross-platform tech stack.
+<h3> 1-year project.
+May 1 2024 to May 1, 2025, with the aim to learn the tech stack required to be a full-stack Stack Mobile Developer which have stable yet cross-platform tech stack. </h3>

 Hello, this is my V2 of Self-Productivity app named PocketA3.
 You can view the V1 Digi3Map here: [Touch Me!](https://github.com/AradhyaNepal/Digi3Map)